panaverse/panaverse.github.io/README.md

 The students are required to make Metaverse presentations on Google slides:

 1. What is the Metaverse?
-(Part I of The Metaverse Textbook).
+(Part I of The Metaverse Textbook) **Due on Sunday, October 9, 2022 Midnight**
 2. How the Metaverse Will Revolutionize Everything?
 (Part III of The Metaverse Textbook).
 3. What is Required to Build the Metaverse?
 (Part II of The Metaverse Textbook).